Solved: Spotify Playing Random Songs

 Reset Account Password

 If your issue still hasn’t been resolved, there’s a high probability that someone could be in your account.
 Please don’t panic; I’ll show you how to deal with this.
-You should very quickly reset your account password and change it to something more secure and personal, something that no one else knows.
-You can click here, and it’ll direct you to a page where you can do so.
+You should very quickly reset your account password and change it to something more secure and personal, something that no one else knows

 Remove All Third Party Connections